 Ideally, enterprises have several Domain Controllers—each having a copy of the Active Directory (AD).

 All the user login credentials from the network are held and consolidated in Domain Controller in the Active Directory service.
 Hence, DC uses the Active Directory to house the user database and login information.

 So, when a user logs in to their domain, DC checks and validates their credentials, like usernames and passwords—to either permit or deny access for that user.

 Thus, a remote Domain Controller helps manage and maintain your network security and user identity security—enforcing security policies across Active Directory domains.

 Hence, here’s a breakdown of the roles and responsibilities of a Domain Controller (DC):

 - User authentication and validation to access your network.

 - Regulating access and permissions—overseeing a user’s access rights within the domain.

 - Implementing network-wide rules and group security policies for passwords or granting access.

-Let’s learn more about the benefits and limitations of a Domain Controller for your enterprise.
+Let’s learn more about the benefits and limitations of domain control for your enterprise.